kkuderko/Azure-AVD-Host-Pool-Status/README.md

 It takes host pool autoscaling under consideration so there has to be at least one host available in the pool (alert on 0 hosts) and the session usage percentage is measured depending how many hosts is online.
-Session usage will show warning status when 75% capacity has been reached and down status when 95%
+Session usage will show warning status when 75% capacity has been reached and down status when 95% Technically, this should never happen if you have autoscaling setup properly so it would have powered on additional host but you never know, hence the monitoring.
+This will also alert when there's no more hosts to power on and total session limit has been almost reached

 All pre-requisites and syntax are described in the script's comments